Milton and Robert Plant at King Edward's in 1962

 Kevin Williams brought an idea to Milton of a musical journey through the colours of the rainbow all linked and using information about the colours and their relation to music.
 The first version was performed at the Manchester Royal Exchange Theatre and given as a dance performance.
 It was then decided to update it using a lot of modern keyboards and was mostly instrumental.
 Milton also started to work with Jeff Ellis.
 Jeff started helping with the Warm Jets and soon became a part time road manger.
 He soon started working with Milton as co-producer and engineer on Rainbow Ride.
 Together they reworked the whole piece and brought in vocalist Bianca Kinnane, ( who had won "Stars in their eyes" and worked with Pete Waterman).
 It was performed at the Edinburgh Fringe festival in 2008 with Asian dance troupe Dance Ihayami.

 Following on from Rainbow Ride, Milton finally found his own original voice.
 Milton loved working with linked musical keys and the modern computer generation of music production.
 Jeff Ellis was called in again for production and together with Nick Pynn ( ex Cockney Rebel musician ) playing a wonderful selection of acoustic instruments.
 They created a new album based on the signs of the zodiac and again called on Bianca Kinnane for vocals along with French folk singer Gillian Cadier.
-The album is due for release in 2010.
+The album was released in 2010.

-Milton and Jeff Ellis co-creators of Zoodiac completed writing and recording the full soundtrack to the film " Lost in Italy" starring Ray Winstone and Glenn Murphy in 2011.
+Milton and Jeff Ellis co-creators of Zoodiac completed writing and recording the full soundtrack to the film " Lords of London" starring Ray Winstone and Glenn Murphy in 2011.
 The film won the World Cinema Award at New York's Hells Kitchen Film Festival in September 2011 and had it's European première at the Lucerne Film Festival in October 2011.